mousepawmedia/devdocs/network/source/guides/staff.rst

 .. _gstaff_policies:

-Company Policies and Expectations
+Employee Handbook
 =======================================

-Our Company Policies outline all the rules and expectations for staff at MousePaw Media.
+Our Employee Handbook outlines all the copmany policies, rules, and expectations for staff at MousePaw Media.
 You should be familiar with the latest version of these policies at all times.

-We maintain the latest copy of the `Company Policies on Phriction <https://phabricator.mousepawmedia.net/w/standards/policy/>`_.
+We publish the latest version of the Employee Handbook at `mousepawmedia.net/eco <https://mousepawmedia.net/eco`_.
+Click :guilabel:`Employee Handbook` to view or download.

 ..
-NOTE:: Read the latest version of the Company Policies on the link above.
+IMPORTANT:: Download the latest copy of the Employee Handbook from
-    You should use your company LDAP credentials to login to Phabricator.
-    Then, Subscribe to the page via :menuselection:`Actions -> Subscribe`.
+    that link, and save it to your work computer for quick reference.
+    Read it through now.

+You will be emailed whenever a new version of the Employee Handbook is published.

 .. _gstaff_tech: